How to Teach Reading to Multilingual Children: Phonics and Comprehension Explained Simply

 Incorporating culturally responsive texts:

-These are teaching materials or literary resources that recognize, appreciate, and incorporate learners' cultural backgrounds into reading instruction, fostering a deeper understanding and respect for diversity and enhancing learners' connections to the text.
+These are teaching materials or literary resources that recognize, appreciate, and incorporate learners' cultural backgrounds into reading instruction.

-Effective Teaching Strategies: From Phonics to Comprehension
+Practical Reading Strategies: Phonics to Comprehension

 Phonics: